Gamemackerel/Experience-Land/codebase.md

           If the location moved to has not been visited yet, indicate that it is a first visit.
 Otherwise indicate that they are returning to a room they have already visited.

           NEVER use any other location outside of the locations navigable from the current one.

+          THE ONLY WAY to set currentLocationName, is if the user requested action is to move to a new location, either through an adjoining place or directly.
+In all other cases, the currentLocationName should not change.

           DO NOT provide a full new game state in the response.
 Only provide the changes to the game state that result from the action.